Car loan statistics

 4 tips to avoid defaulting on a car loan

-Consumers default on their auto loans for many reasons that include expensive fees, high interest rates or monthly payments that don’t realistically fit into a working budget.
+Consumers default on their auto loans for reasons that include expensive fees, high interest rates or monthly payments that don’t realistically fit into a working budget.
 And loan approval doesn’t mean that you can afford the car you want, especially for subprime applicants approved for sky-high rates.

 By responsibly managing your finances, you can improve your creditworthiness, resulting in lower interest rates, stronger negotiating power, higher lines of credit and better chances of approval that can ultimately help when you’re trying to secure financial help from a lender down the road.